GMM is Inadmissible Under Weak Identification: Setting

 At one extreme, if $W=0$, $\Gamma_0=\Theta\times \{0\}$ implies that $m(\theta)=0$ for all $\theta$, so $\theta^*$ is completely unidentified.
 At the other extreme $\Gamma_\infty=\bigcup_W\Gamma_W=\Gamma,$ so for unrestricted $W$ we recover the original parameter space $\Gamma$.
 Between these two extremes, Lemma \ref{lem: Pettis Representation} shows that for any $(\theta^*,m)\in\Gamma_W,$ $\|m\|_\infty\le\sigma^2(G)W.$ Since we observe only a noisy measure of $m$, $g(\cdot)\sim\mathcal{GP}(m,\Sigma),$ bounds on $\|m\|_\infty$ limit the ease with which we can distinguish $m(\theta)$ from $0$ for any $\theta$ value and so limit how informative the data can be about $\theta^*$.
 Thus, we can interpret $\Gamma_W$ as a parameter space which imposes a uniform upper bound on the strength of identification.

+In infinite-dimensional settings bounds on $\|\eta\|^*$ imply upper, but not in general lower, bounds on $\|m\|_\infty.$ Consequently, bounding $\|\eta\|^*$ is more restrictive than bounding $\|m\|_\infty,$ so weak identification neighborhoods defined using $\|\eta\|^*$ are ``weaker'' in that sense.
+The choice of the norm $\|\cdot\|^*$ as our measure of identification strength is natural, since we show in the proof of our main result that this is the norm that translates changes in the moments $\|g-g'\|_\infty$ to changes in the likelihood.
+In the finite dimensional case, however, the choice of norm is unimportant since the norms $\|\cdot\|^*$ and $\|\cdot\|_\infty$ are equivalent.

 \paragraph{Finite-Dimensional Limit Experiments} In many cases of empirical interest the limit experiment is finite-dimensional, in the sense that $g(\cdot)$ can be written as a function of a finite-dimensional normal random vector or, equivalently, that the covariance function $\Sigma$ has a finite number of nonzero eigenvalues. \begin{definition} The limit experiment is finite-dimensional if the covariance function $\Sigma$ has finitely many nonzero eigenvalues. \end{definition} Most of our results apply to both finite- and infinite-dimensional limit experiments, but the interpretation of some conditions is simpler in the finite-dimensional case.
-Finite-dimensional limit experiments can arise in many ways, for instance because the support $\mathcal{X}$ of the data is finite, because the moments are additively or multiplicatively separable in the data, $\phi(X,\theta)=\phi_{1}(X)-\phi_{2}(X)\phi_{3}(\theta)$ for $\phi_1(x)\in\mathbb{R}^{d_1},$ $\phi_3(x)\in\mathbb{R}^{d_3}$, and $\phi_2(\theta)\in\mathbb{R}^{d_1\times d_3}$, or because the parameter space is finite.
+Finite-dimensional limit experiments can arise in many ways, for instance because the support $\mathcal{X}$ of the data is finite, because the moments are additively or multiplicatively separable in the data, $\phi(X_i,\theta)=\phi_{1}(X)\phi_{2}(\theta)$ for $\phi_1(\theta)\in\mathbb{R}^{k\times d}$ and $\phi_2(x)\in\mathbb{R}^{d}$, or because the parameter space is finite.
 Whatever the source of finite dimension, our bounds on identification strength are particularly easy to interpret in this case.
 Specifically, since all norms are equivalent on finite-dimensional spaces, there exists a ($\Sigma$-dependent) constant $\lambda$ such that $\lambda ^{-1}\|m_\eta\|_\infty\le \|\eta\|^* \le \lambda \|m_\eta\|_\infty,$ so bounds on $\|\eta\|^*$ not only imply, but are also implied by, bounds on $\|m\|_\infty$.
-In infinite-dimensional settings, by contrast, bounds on $\|\eta\|^*$ imply upper, but not in general lower, bounds on $\|m\|_\infty,$ so weak identification neighborhoods defined using $\|\eta\|^*$ imply that identification is ``weaker'' than neighborhoods defined using $\|m\|_\infty.$

 \paragraph{Special Case: Linear IV (continued)}